Aditya10403/Java/md/CF.md

 ## <a name="list-interface">List Interface</a>

-The `List` interface is part of the Java Collection Framework and provides a way to store an ordered collection of elements.
+An ordered collection, where the user has precise control over where in the list each element is inserted.
+The user can access elements by their integer index (position in the list), and search for elements in the list.

 The `List` interface is implemented by various classes such as `ArrayList`, `LinkedList`, `Vector`, and `Stack`.
-- Extends the `Collection` interface.
+- extends the `SequencedCollection` interface.
 - Allows duplicate elements.
 - Maintains the insertion order of elements.
 - Provides positional access and insertion of elements.